 Broadly speaking, it’s not uncommon to achieve fast growth.

 The press loves great stories of fast-growing startups and their founders.
-There is no shortage of communities, books, podcasts and other media shining light on these stories and providing references for newer founders and operators to learn from.
+There is no shortage of communities, books, podcasts, newsletters, and other media shining a light on these stories and providing references for newer founders and operators to learn from.

 But don’t be fooled—a lot of the fast growth isn’t healthy.
-What’s more rare, and much healthier, is when new businesses can sustain growth over the long term.
+What’s rarer, and much healthier, is when new businesses can sustain growth over the long term.